-Sports Salaries Part 2, Positions & Players
+Sports Salaries Part 2, Positions and Players

 Author’s Note: This article was originally published with a major data error, skewing salaries in favor of NBA positions.
 It has been corrected, and should now accurately reflect position comparisons across these leagues.